Greek Minor Prophets Scroll from Nahal Hever: Discovery and history

 The other fragments found in expedition B of the Hebrew University of Jerusalem in cave No. 8 in Nahal Hever (Judean Desert) named Cave of Horror, were examined by Baruch Lifshitz.
 Lifshitz published the Se2grXII fragments together with the other new fragments found in the Cave of Horror.
-In 1961 and 1962, Lifshitz published the fragments with photographs in Yediot and in Israel Exploration Journal which Emanuel Tov called "the first edition, still substandar".
+In 1961 and 1962, Lifshitz published the fragments with photographs in Yediot and in Israel Exploration Journal which Emanuel Tov called "the first edition, still substandard".
 Tov wrote that "these small fragments were published by B. Lifshitz, "The Greek Documents from th Cave of Horror," IEJ 12 (1962) 201-7 as well as in a Hebrew Version."
 Lifshitz thinks that there are two apart manuscripts of the Greek Minor Prophets Scroll because repeated biblical verses appear in his textual identifications.

-In 1963 Dominique Barthélemy publishes his preliminary study in French, and describes in detail the facts of the discovering of the scroll.
-Here he publishes the main text, but there are still some unidentified fragments.
+In 1963, Dominique Barthélemy published his preliminary study in French, and describes in detail the facts of the discovering of the scroll.
+Here he published the main text, but there are still some unidentified fragments.

-Already in 1990 Emanuel Tov published the textual edition of the Greek Minor Prophets Scroll from Nahal Hever.
+In 1990, Emanuel Tov published the textual edition of the Greek Minor Prophets Scroll from Nahal Hever.
 Throughout studies of the fragments, and in reference works, acronyms such as Se2grXII, LXXIEJ12, LXXVTS10a, Rahlfs 493a, 8HevXIIa, LXXVTS10b, Rahlfs 493b, 8HevXIIa, Rahlfs 493 and 8HevXII have been used, so in 1990, Emanuel Tov, Robert A. Kraft and Peter J. Parsons recommend that scholars use the acronym 8HevXIIgr, becoming the modern sigla.
 Tov, as well as George Howard, agree that if Lifshitz's identifications are correct, then there are two manuscripts of the Minor Prophets.

 New discovery 2021

-New fragments have been found in 2021 and are being studied for the textual reconstruction of the manuscript.
+New fragments were found in 2021.
+These are being studied for the textual reconstruction of the manuscript.